 - You develop both your tremolo picking and your finger strength

-Here is the combination for all possible fingerings:
+Here is the combination of all possible fingerings:

-Although the above combinations may seem as a lot of work, those combinations are actually the same thing starting from different places.
-The 6 combinations that start with the finger are the same with the other fingerings.
+Although the above combinations may seem like a lot of work, those combinations are actually the same thing starting from different places.
+The 6 combinations that start with the finger are the same as the other fingerings.
 The different thing is that you treat fingers 2,3 and 4 as the starting point.

 Things to keep in mind when practicing the above guitar finger exercises